ChRe777/TheGoodOnes/README.md

 With tag it is possible to "tag" a function as macro.

-Read Article (Some Work on Arc)(http://www.paulgraham.com/ilc03.html)
+Read the Article ('Some Work on Arc') (http://www.paulgraham.com/ilc03.html)

 - Arc Language Homepage of Paul Graham [http://arclanguage.org/](http://arclanguage.org/)